Canas/eigenfaces/README.md

 Notes
 -----
-- The code was originally intended intended for use with the data available here (www.cec.uchile.cl/~crsilva/projects/eigenfaces/faces.tar.gz).
+- The code was originally intended for use with the data available here (www.cec.uchile.cl/~crsilva/projects/eigenfaces/faces.tar.gz).
 This data contains samples of the Yale Face Database B (10 subjects, 1 pose, 64 illumination conditions).

 Instructions
 ------------